revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/02-IntroductionTonpmAndnode.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-To check the node.js is install, open power shell or command prompt (cmd) and type `node –v`.
-If the node.js is install properly in your system print something like that v4.4.3.
+To check that node.js is installed, open the power shell or command prompt (cmd) and type `node –v`.
+If the node is installed tall properly in your system print something like that v4.4.3.

 </blockquote>
 </details>

 ---

-7. What kind of information we can find in `package.json` file?
+7. What kind of information we can find in the `package.json` file?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)